Puerto Rico Statistics Institute’s exclusion in revision of storm-related deaths criticized

 Nearly four months after the storm, the government says the number of hurricane-related deaths totals 64, although several journalistic analyses from such media outlets as CNN, the New York Times and the Puerto Rico Center for Investigative Journalism raise the total number of victims to an alarming 1,000 people.

-“Discarding the results of the reports based on solid statistical analysis is similar to discrediting the formulation of evidence-based policies and, more broadly, scientific analysis,” she said, emphasizing that the studies have used reliable statistics tools.
+“Dismissing the conclusions of reports based on sound statistical analysis is akin to discrediting evidence-based policymaking and more broadly, scientific analysis,” she said, emphasizing that the studies have used reliable statistics tools.

 The letter comes at a time when the administration is considering privatizing the institute as part of the government’s reorganization.
 Economists and legislators questioned the move, arguing that the preparation and monitoring of statistics should be directed by the government and be independent.